Hoverth/Digital_Archive_Server/README.md

 # Digital Archive Server

+## -- This project is on indefinite haitus --
+I leaving this project up, though I will likely never touch it again.

 ### !!
 STILL UNDER ACTIVE DEVELOPMENT; STABILITY IS NOT ASSURED !!
 ##### Backing up archived data to a directory unavailable to the Digital Archive Server is recommended to avoid corruption or accidental deletion